TOWN OF CHARLESTOWN, NEW HAMPSHIRE

 5.3 Existing Structures: A carrier may locate a personal wireless service facility on an existing structure, building, utility tower or pole, or water tower, subject to the provisions of this Ordinance and Minor Site Plan Review.

-5.4 Ground Mounted Facility: A personal wireless service facility involving construction of a ground mount shall require full Site Plan Review subject to the provisions of this Ordinance.
+5.4 Ground Mounted Facility: A personal wireless service facility involving the construction of a ground mount shall require full site Plan Review subject to the provisions of this Ordinance.

 6. APPLICATION REQUIREMENTS

 In addition to the applicable requirements of the Charlestown Site Plan Review Regulations, the Applicant shall provide the following information:

 6.1 For All Applications: (a) Proof of legal authority of the Applicant to use the proposed site, for example, proof of ownership of the land or structure, or copies of any easement, lease or other contractual right to use the site; (b) Plans of the site, including landscaping, with all dimensions and other requirements of this Ordinance labeled and shown to be met by the plan; (c) A written description of the facility, and any support structures, and its coverage range, with a description of the technical reasons for its design; (d) An inventory of the location, design and height of the Applicant’s other telecommunications facilities, either within, or within 2 miles of, the Town of Charlestown, with a statement of what role the proposed facility plays in the Applicant’s plan for service coverage.

 6.2 For Applications Which Include New or Reconstructed Tower Or Ground Mount: (a) A description of the support structure, proof of structural integrity, and the technical reasons for its design; (b) A visual study demonstrating compliance with the visibility and camouflage requirements of this Ordinance; (c) An engineer’s certification that the facility has been designed with the maximum capacity for co-location in light of its dimensions.